The Who, What, Where, When and Sometimes, Why.

 Having Children After Breast Cancer

-Young women being treated for breast cancer may be concerned about loss of fertility (the ability to have a natural pregnancy).
+Young women with breast cancer may be concerned about loss of fertility (the ability to have a natural pregnancy).

 Preserving fertility

-If you wish to have a child after breast cancer treatment, talk with your health care provider (and if possible, a fertility specialist) before making treatment decisions and discuss your options.
+If you wish to have a child after breast cancer treatment, discuss your options with your health care provider (and if possible, a fertility specialist) about your options before making treatment decisions.

 Meeting with a fertility specialist as early as possible (before surgery) offers the widest range of options.